Food Truck Wedding Catering

 In most major cities, there’s a wide variety of cuisine that food trucks serve.
 Also, trucks are flexible!
 Most are able to offer at least one vegetarian, vegan, gluten-free or allergy-free option in their customized menu for you.
 If you have a specific request, be sure to ask.

-Besides the classic “order at the window” option, some food trucks are able to do passed appetizers, buffet, stations, or even family-style dinner services.
-Please let us know if you would like to explore alternative service styles.
+Besides the classic “order at the window” option, some food trucks are able to do appetizers, buffet, stations, or even family-style dinner services.
 You can also check out our blog post to learn more about the pros and cons of different service styles.

-14. What is a “retainer fee” and how much is it?
+15. Do you need a deposit and how much is it?

 - your venue is located in a more rural area